tahlialg/Project-2-Winners/README.md

   * [License](#license)

-## Acceptance Criteria
+## Motivation

+### Our Motivation

+Our app team founders consist of aspiring developers who would love to leverage knowledge from experienced developers.
+This led to the idea of developing an app were aspiring developers (mentee) can create an account and are matched to mentors based on coding language inputs with this, Mentorium Emporium was created.

 ## Usage

 To use this application:

-* Clone the GitHub repository at:
-Download and install node.js.
+* Clone the GitHub repository at: https://github.com/tahlialg/Project-2-Winners.git Download and install node.js.

 * To automatically install dependencies, run "npm i"